-An essential characteristic of modern marketing, is that it’s always thought of in terms of the customer perspective.
+An essential characteristic of B2B content marketing planning, is that it’s always thought of in terms of the buyer perspective.
 Naturally many organizations are used to communicating from their own context, resulting in messages from themselves or regarding the products or services they offer.
-This is exactly where modern marketing differs from traditional marketing.
+This is exactly where content marketing differs from traditional marketing.

-In order to give some necessary structure with regard to issues arising from your audience and answers that can help people in forming their ideas, two commonly used marketing concepts can be applied: the buyer journey and the decision making unit (or one step further: the buyer personas).
+In order to give some necessary structure with regard to issues arising from your audience and answers that can help people in forming their ideas, two commonly used marketing concepts can be applied: the buyer journey and the decision making unit consisting of buyer personas.

 The buyer journey

 Commercial decisions are generally not made overnight.
 Decision makers undergo a process known as the ‘buyer journey’.
 Before making investment decisions, people generally first arrive at an idea.
 The current situation, for example, is no longer sufficient, or external developments create the possibility for new opportunities, or threats, which need to be dealt with.
 Subsequently the possibilities are examined, for which improvements can be made and implemented.
 Finally, the various options are assessed and decisions are made.
 This ‘journey’ can be divided into five stages:

 - Discovery: the starting point is recognition or acknowledgement of a problem or challenge.
 Followed by acceptance that a solution must be found.

 - Consideration: subsequently it’s necessary to find solutions.
 Internally wishes and requirements are reviewed and externally all the possibilities are lined up.
 This search generally ends with the preference for one, or a limited number of, suppliers.